Cycling to work scheme

 A. No. Your employer must purchase the bicycle/equipment.

-Q. Why can’t I buy more than one bike every five years?
+Q. Why can’t I buy more than one bike every four years?

 A. The tax relief on the cost of a bicycle and equipment is allowed once in each period of five years.
 This reflects what would be regarded as a reasonable lifespan for a bike.